 Chris has expanded his experience in fraud investigation, including utilization of examinations under oath, surveillance, as well as analysis of financial, telephone, and prescription records.
 He has successfully defended fire, theft, and auto claims based on fraud, including a recent auto case where his team uncovered over four years of significant back treatment and use of opiate pain prescriptions that the claimant failed to disclose for alleged accident-related injuries.

 Chris has represented large corporations and financial institutions, securing favorable litigation outcomes throughout all phases of the default servicing and foreclosure processes; which includes resolving legal description, encroachment, lien priority, and other title issues in order to assist clients in marketing and selling foreclosed properties.
 In addition, Chris has handled boundary disputes, quiet title actions, as well as statutory/common law slander of title actions for commercial clients.
 His extensive experience in real estate transactions extends to the resolution of pre-litigated disputes through collaboration with buyers, sellers, agents and title companies.

 Chris is a graduate of Michigan State University and the University of Detroit Mercy School of Law.
 As a student, he served as an intern at the State of Michigan 50th District Court.
 Chris was a National Runner-up in the McGee National Civil Rights Moot Court Competition, and a Quarterfinalist and award winner for Best Brief in the NYU Immigration Law Moot Court Competition.

-Chris currently lives with his wife and young daughter in Royal Oak, Michigan.
+Chris currently lives with his wife and two young children in Royal Oak, Michigan.
 He enjoys playing indoor soccer and is an avid golfer.
 Chris is a dedicated fan of all things Michigan State.